Apple's Strategy Analysis

 Broad product portfolio across price points, vertical integration in component manufacturing (displays, memory), and rapid hardware innovation.

-Insights from Apple Inc.'s strategy and competitive advantages
+Insights from Apple's strategy and competitive advantages

-What Positions Apple Inc. to win against competitors
+What Positions Apple to win

 Financial Might and Cash Generation